Renunciation

 MN70

-The Gradual Training is the gradual process of freeing oneself from the afflictions and delusions caused by clinging to the ingrained memories and volition stored as karmic energy in the Five Aggregates.
-It is rooted in the principle that the right causes and conditions must be established for liberation to occur.
+The Gradual Training is the process of freeing oneself from the afflictions and delusions born from craving for sensual pleasures.
+It involves the renunciation of clinging to the ingrained memories and volition stored as karmic or mental energy, referred to by the Tathagata as the Five Aggregates.
+The Gradual Training is grounded in the understanding that liberation can only arise through the establishment of the right causes and conditions.

-Mastery of the Noble Eightfold Path begins with Right View as the necessary foundation.
-Without Right View, there cannot be Right Intention, and without Right Intention, Right Speech and the other factors of the path cannot follow.
+Mastery of the Noble Eightfold Path begins with Right View as its essential foundation.
+Without Right View, Right Intention cannot arise, and without Right Intention, Right Speech and the other factors of the path cannot follow.

-Similarly, in the Tathagata's Gradual Training, the development of Right View must come first.
-Right View means deeply understanding suffering and its cause.
-With this understanding, one also sees that there is a way to end suffering.
-This insight leads to a strong conviction that the Noble Eightfold Path is the only way to put a complete end to stress and suffering.
+In the Tathagata's Gradual Training, the cultivation of Right View must come first.
+Right View involves a deep understanding of suffering and its cause.
+With this understanding, one also perceives the possibility of ending suffering.
+This insight brings a strong conviction that the Noble Eightfold Path is the only path to completely transcend stress and suffering.

-If the Four Noble Truths have not been adequately penetrated for Right View to be established, one's intentions will not have the "power" needed to renounce worldly desires and thus the causes and conditions for Right Intention will not be in place.
-Without Right View and Right Intention, it is futile to start on the Gradual Training which requires Renunciation or Right Intention.
+If the Four Noble Truths have not been deeply penetrated, Right View cannot be established.
+Without Right View, one’s intentions will lack the strength and clarity needed to renounce worldly desires, meaning the necessary causes and conditions for Right Intention will not be present.
+Without both Right View and Right Intention, embarking on the Gradual Training is futile, as the path requires Renunciation or Right Intention as a foundation.

-In short, the Gradual Training must be practiced in the correct sequence.
-If the stages are not followed properly, the causes and conditions necessary for liberation will not be in place.
+In essence, the Gradual Training must be practiced in its correct sequence.
+If the stages are not followed properly, the causes and conditions essential for liberation will not be established.

-In the same way that the Gradual Training creates the causes and conditions necessary for liberation, the training begins by addressing gross afflictions and then gradually moves, little by little, toward resolving more subtle ones.
-If the gross afflictions are not addressed first, one will not be able to recognize or work on the more subtle ones.
+In the same way that the Gradual Training creates the causes and conditions necessary for liberation, it begins by addressing gross afflictions and gradually progresses, step by step, toward resolving the more subtle ones.
+If the gross afflictions are not resolved first, one will not be able to recognize or work on the more refined ones.

-It's essential to understand that each part of the Gradual Training is both cumulative and naturally leads into the next.
-In other words, one continuously develops Right View, Right Intention, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, and Right Concentration until full liberation is achieved.
+It is crucial to understand that each part of the Gradual Training is cumulative and naturally transitions into the next.
+This means one continually develops Right View, Right Intention, Right Speech, Right Action, Right Livelihood, Right Effort, Right Mindfulness, and Right Concentration, progressing steadily toward full liberation.

-However, before beginning the Gradual Training, one must already possess a foundational level of Right View, a deep understanding of the Four Noble Truths as realized by the Noble Ones.
+However, before beginning the Gradual Training, one must already possess a foundational level of Right View, a profound understanding of the Four Noble Truths as realized by the Noble Ones.

 Since most of us cannot abandon our worldly responsibilities to live a solitary life in the wilderness or have an Arahant as a teacher, we must create comparable conditions for tranquility and clear knowing to arise and make progress along the path.
 One needs to create a mental oasis amidst the jungle of the man-made world so that the right conditions to develop a peaceful and imperturbable mind are established.

-One will need to start to lessen the mind's incessant dependence on objectification, logic, thoughts, and words.
-In other words, to lessen our clinging to views and judgments about the good or bad of the world.
+One must begin to lessen the mind’s constant reliance on objectification, logic, thoughts, and words.
+In other words, one must gradually reduce clinging to views and judgments about the good or bad of the world.

 Objectification is a disease, objectification is a cancer, objectification is an arrow.
 Therefore, you should train yourselves: We will dwell with an awareness free of objectifications.